dseeni/TechArtDemos/README.md

 -----------------------------------------------------------------------
 ## Maya PrimAlign
-### Align objects to the nearest surface normal with predictable orientations
+### Align objects to the nearest surface normal with deterministic orientations
 - [x] Targeting determined solely based on cursor hover position
 - [x] Align to faces, edges, or vertices
 - [x] Aim Objects Axis to a selected vertex with axis determined by the active tool handle